Have you ever thought: “if I could just get more clients on the phone, I would sell more projects”?

 — Patrick O'dwyer

-There’s so many crappy job posts out there, and so many new job boards popping up that it’s crazy to expect a busy freelancer to keep up!
+The truth is there’s a lot of crappy job posts out there, and it’s crazy to expect a busy UX design firm to keep up with it all!

 Yes, you can.
 But you haven’t, and you never will.
 Committing to finding a set of leads day-in and day-out is tough, and intuitively you know your time is too valuable for that.

 No, this isn’t a replacement for your entire pipeline.
 This is just a way to start conversations and meet people outside of your network with active gigs.
-You can’t stop all other regular sales activity.
 Workshop’s delivery of 10-30 monthly outbound leads work best with a healthy dose (5-10) inbound leads.
-Think of it as a leisurely way to supplement your sales funnel and you’ll be fine.
+It will add thousands of dollars to your bottom line.

 But they also have an unfair advantage.
 Job boards and prospecting no longer suck up all their billable time, so they’re better at contacting leads because they no longer teeter-totter between work overload and an empty checking account.
 Some have landed huge projects, or even full-time remote dream jobs from Workshop’s emails.
 All have saved the most precious thing of all; time.